 - A jumper.

-What occurs on your first driving lesson.
+What takes place on your very first driving lesson.

 What do you perform in your very first driving lesson?

-- You’ll learn the cockpit drill.
+- You’ll find out the cockpit drill.

-- You’ll learn more about clutch control.
+- You’ll find out about clutch control.

-Your first lesson walkthrough.
+Your very first lesson walkthrough.

-Your instructor will inspect your provisional licence.
+Your trainer will inspect your provisionary licence.

-You’ll find a peaceful location to find out.
+You’ll find a peaceful place to learn.

-You’ll find out the cockpit drill.
+You’ll learn the cockpit drill.

-You’ll begin with the basics.
+You’ll begin with the fundamentals.